 - A real estate agent who talks negatively about their competition may be in violation of a code of ethics.

 - Stay wary of an agent who doesn’t provide a written offer rejection form; they may not have submitted your offer.

 - An agent who promises a kickback after closing could land several parties in jail — this is against federal law.

-Licensed realtors with an online presence should have reviews that indicate the quality and ethics of their service.
-To take it a step further, Jason Northcutt, a realtor at North Real Estate Group of Keller Williams, recommends confirming that an agent is a member of a professional association.
-The National Association of Realtors provides their Field Guide to Real Estate Organizations as a helpful resource.
+A good guideline to remember: Licensed realtors with an online presence should have reviews that indicate the quality and ethics of their service.
+To take it a step further, you can confirm that an agent is a member of a professional organization.
+A list of the top-ranked residential real estate state associations can be found here.

 For educational purposes only.
 Please contact your qualified professional for specific guidance.